aws-samples/hpc-workshop-wrf/README.md

 pcluster delete wrf-workshop
 ```

-This command deletes the Master node and you will loose any forecast data.
+This command deletes the Head node and you will loose any forecast data.
-The Master node can also be simply switched off when not used and switched on again
+The Head node can also be simply switched off when not used and switched on again
 to start processing a new forecast.
 Last thing to remove is the s3 bucket used to store AWS Paralelcluster post install script.
 ```bash